MmaphutiK/JoziRush/README.md

 Please find JoziRush Web App link here : https://jozirushsa.netlify.app/

 ******************************************************************************************************************************************************************************************************************
-🎉 What is JoziRush?
+🎉 *~What is JoziRush?~*

-JoziRush is your ultimate tourism app designed to help you explore Johannesburg’s vibrant culture, attractions, and events — all in one easy, exciting place!
+JoziRush is your ultimate tourism app designed to help you explore Johannesburg’s vibrant culture, attractions, and events all in one easy, exciting place!
 Whether you’re a local or a visitor, JoziRush makes discovering the city’s hidden gems simple and fun.

-✨ Key Features
+✨ *Key Features*

 - Interactive Home Page: Dive into Johannesburg’s vibe with stunning videos and lively animations that bring the city to life.